exiang/open_hub_wiki/Development-Environment-Setup.md

 sudo mv composer.phar /usr/local/bin/composer
 ```

-Now, do `composer update` again and should be working fine now
+Now, do `composer update` again and should be working fine